 - two photos (passport style); print your full name in pencil on the back of the photos

-- the fee (as of early 2013, $380 for the Form I-765, but double-check with your DSO or on the USCIS website).
+- the fee (as of early 2014, $380 for the Form I-765, but double-check with your DSO or on the Forms page of the USCIS website).
 Pay by check or money order, payable to the Department of Homeland Security.
 Do not send cash.